barryvdh/laravel-debugbar/readme.md

     ],

 The profiler is enabled by default, if you have app.debug=true.
 You can override that in the config files.
 You can also set in your config if you want to include the vendor files also (FontAwesome and jQuery).
-If you have them, set it to false.
+If you already use them in your site, set it to false.
-You can also only display the js of css vendors, but setting it to 'js' or 'css'
+You can also only display the js of css vendors, but setting it to 'js' or 'css'. __So if your websites uses jQuery, set include_vendors to 'css'.__ This will prevent javascript errors.

     $ php artisan config:publish barryvdh/laravel-debugbar